Pumpkin Brioche Swirled with Pecan Filling is fall. It has all the feels, flavors, and texture of what fall should be.

 Spread the filling on each section, remember to leave almost an inch at the bottom for attaching once you have rolled it.

-Now, roll each section and pinch to close.
+Now, roll each section just like you would a cinnamon roll, and pinch to close.

 Prepping For Baking